pkarthikbit/esp32-remoteCar/README.md

 This example creates GATT server and advertises data, it then gets connected to a central device.

 It takes input from user and performs notify GATT operations against the specified peer.

-Note :

-* To install the dependency packages needed, please refer to the top level [README file](../../../../README.md#running-test-python-script-pytest).
-* Currently this Python utility is only supported on Linux (BLE communication is via BLuez + DBus).